Knights of the Southern Cross: History

+In the 1930s and 1940s, the Knights of the Southern Cross played a key role in opposing communism in the labour movement, via its "secret subsidiary" the Ketteler Guild (named after Wilhelm Emmanuel von Ketteler).
+The Knights funded anti-communist publications and radio campaigns, as well as the dissemination of anti-communist propaganda in trade unions.
+Many individual members were associated with B. A. Santamaria's Catholic Social Studies Movement.

-In 1968, the organisation established Southern Cross Homes (now Southern Cross Care), building its first retirement village in the Adelaide suburb of Croydon.
+The organisation has remained especially strong in South Australia.
+In 1968, it established Southern Cross Homes (now Southern Cross Care), building its first retirement village in the Adelaide suburb of Croydon.

 International Alliance of Catholic Knights

 Through the International Alliance of Catholic Knights, the Knights of the Southern Cross are associated with the Knights of Columbus, the Knights of St Columbanus, the Knights of Da Gama, the Knights of Peter Claver, the Knights of the Southern Cross (New Zealand) and the Knights of Saint Columba.